Today we’re on the hunt for the very best treadmill under £500 on the market in 2021.

 A couple of super-basic things we like to see on treadmills, that aren’t especially vital – but are handy:

 - A tablet holder.
-It’s amazing that otherwise excellent treadmills can often neglect make space for a tablet.
+It’s amazing that otherwise excellent treadmills can often neglect to make space for a tablet.
 A little shelf is always appreciated.

 Tell us about your treadmill